 How Much Social Security Disability Pays in Virginia

-While there are SSDI payment calculators online, the numbers that they give aren’t necessarily guaranteed.
+While there are SSDI payment calculators online, the numbers they give aren’t necessarily guaranteed.
 If you fail to show necessary materials or forget to include something in your claim, your benefits could be reduced.
 That’s why it’s important to have a Virginia Social Security Disability attorney helping you.

 Virginia’s Maximum SSDI Benefits

 The benefits you receive are calculated on how much money you have earned over the last 35 years.
 In 2023, the most you can receive from Social Security Disability Insurance is $3,627 per month.
 That number changes every year, based on the monetary needs of people who depend on SSDI benefits.

 For individuals, the base amount for SSDI is $914.
 Additional benefits are paid based on your prior average income and for qualifying spouses and other dependents, with the average benefit being $1483.

 What Is the Difference Between SSDI and SSI?